SBR – SEQUENTIAL BATCH REACTOR

 - Low investment and operating costs

-- Compensation of peak loads - variations in the flow rate has little impact on the process quality as the primary chamber smooths flow variations
+- Compensation of peak loads - Variation in the flowrate has little impact on the process quality as the primary chamber smooths flow variations

 - Fully automatic plant operation

 - Easy to extend if the amount of wastewater increases

 The sewage water is fed into the primary treatment chamber where solids are settled out.
 The primary treatment chamber is sized to accommodate peak flows, thereby allowing even processing in the biological chamber.

 The sewage water, now more commonly referred to as supernatant liquor, is pumped into the biological chamber where it is aerated to promote biological degradation though microorganisms in the water.

 The settling phase of the process allows the live sludge to settle on the floor of the biological chamber resulting in a clear water zone which is ready for discharge.

 The cleaned water is discharged from the clear water zone to the environment.

 The live sludge that settled on the floor of the biological chamber is pumped back into the primary treatment chamber to be broken down further and in the process, recharging the system with healthy microorganisms.

 - A robust controller extensively used in Germany and other European countries